 Preventive safety measures

-National and international dangerous goods regulations are based on an assessment of transportation risks and set out rules and measures for safely transporting dangerous goods.
+National and international dangerous goods regulations are based on an assessment of transportation risks and define rules and measures for safely transporting dangerous goods.
 We use various tools to minimize transportation risks.
-For example, for every dangerous good to be transported, we check in each case whether the packaging is suitable for the type of transport.
+For example, for every dangerous good to be transported, we check in each case whether the packaging has been approved for that product and is suitable for the type of transport.
 We conduct digital dangerous goods checks before shipping orders are released.
 In addition, vehicles are subjected to a thorough dangerous goods check prior to loading and rejected if there are any issues.

 Above and beyond this, we use our global requirement to specifically assess the safety and environmental risks of transporting and handling raw materials and sales products with high hazard potential.
 This is based on the Guidance on Safety Risk Assessment for Chemical Transport Operations published by the European Chemical Industry Council (CEFIC).

 We stipulate worldwide requirements for our logistics service providers and assess them in terms of safety and quality.
-Our experts use our own evaluation and monitoring tools as well as internationally approved schemes such as the ship inspection reports issued by the Chemical Distribution Institute (CDI) and the Oil Companies International Marine Forum (OCIMF).
+Our experts use our own tools as well as internationally approved schemes for evaluation and monitoring.
+These include the ship inspection reports issued by the Chemical Distribution Institute (CDI) and the Oil Companies International Marine Forum (OCIMF).

 A particular focus is incidents involving goods spillages that could lead to significant environmental impacts.
-These include dangerous goods leaks of BASF products in excess of 200 kilograms on public traffic routes, provided BASF arranged the transport.
-We recorded three incidents in 2021 with spillage of more than 200 kilograms of dangerous goods2 (2020: 2).
-None of these transportation incidents had a significant impact on the environment (2020: 0).
+These include dangerous goods leaks in excess of 200 kilograms on public traffic routes, provided transport was arranged by BASF.
+We recorded one incident in 2022 with spillage of more than 200 kilograms of dangerous goods2 (2021: 3).
+This incident did not have a significant impact on the environment (2021: 0).

 1 Data is collected based on the International Council of Chemical Association’s (ICCA) guidance for reporting performance and includes road, rail and container shipping incidents.